-An array of valuable campus safety advice is available online, but from parent to parent, I thought I would share with you a few of my favorite go-to tips.
+An array of valuable campus safety advice is available online, but here are a few key safety tips:

 - Never walk alone at night.
 Always abide by the buddy system, so you’re not on your own.